Program Requirements and Opportunities

 Students may complete a major or minor in Russian.

 The Russian major is a multidisciplinary program designed to provide students with a broad understanding of Russian culture and the Russophone world.
 The major places a strong emphasis on the development of functional proficiency in the Russian language.
-Language study is combined with a specific area of concentration to be selected from the fields of Russian literature, history, economics, language/linguistics, or area studies.
+With coursework and a major path that allows for individualization, the Russian Department encourages students to explore the topics that are of greatest interest to them and to uncover new ones that lead to unexpected opportunities and personal growth.

 College Foreign Language Requirement